K to 6 Circulars – Edition 2, February 2025

 P–10 students transferring between schools in Western Australia

-Schools are reminded that students in Western Australia transferring between schools partway through the calendar year must remain enrolled in their current academic year.
+Schools are reminded that students in Western Australia transferring between schools part way through the calendar year must remain enrolled in their current academic year.

 Upon registration, schools should search SIRS for the student’s details to confirm their academic year.
 This ensures students continue with their current year-level studies within the Western Australian Curriculum and Assessment Outline.